rapidsai/cuml/README.md

 ## Setup

-To use CuML, it must be cloned and built in an environment that already where the dependencies, including PyGDF, libgdf and their own dependencies, are already installed.
+To use CuSKL, it must be cloned and built in an environment that already where the dependencies, including PyGDF, libgdf and their own dependencies, are already installed.

 To clone:

 ```
-git clone --recurse-submodules ssh://git@gitlab-master.nvidia.com:12051/danteg/beta_cuSKL.git
+git clone --recurse-submodules ssh://git@gitlab-master.nvidia.com:12051/danteg/beta_cuSKL2.git
 ```

 To build the python package, in the repository root folder: